Boston Camera Club: 19th century

-Early 20th century
+20th & 21st centuries

-In the first half of the 20th century three Boston Camera Club members were photographic authors and publishers.
+In the first half of the 20th century, three Boston Camera Club members were photographic authors and publishers.
 Wilfred A. French was mentioned.
 The prolific Frank Roy Fraprie headed American Photographic Publishing Co. and edited annuals American Amateur Photographer and American Annual of Photography.
 Honorary member Franklin Ingalls "Pop" Jordan was a photographic author and editor.
-Another personality, Adolf "Papa" Fassbender, the German-born New York City educator called a "one-man photographic institution", had a career of 72 years training thousands in photography.
+Another personality, Adolf "Papa" Fassbender, the German-born New York City educator called a "one-man photographic institution," had a career of 72 years training thousands in photography.
 In 1903 club member Wendell G. Corthell was a co-founder of the Salon Club of America, an artistic photographic group in opposition to Stieglitz's Photo-Secession.
-Another noted photographer was Lillian Baynes Griffin, an associate, or corresponding, member of the club, who joined in 1906.
+Another noted photographer was Lillian Baynes Griffin, who joined the club in 1906.

 The Boston Camera Club had members who were non-photographic artists of note practicing photography secondarily.
-They include Gloucester (Massachusetts) Fisherman's Memorial sculptor Leonard Craske (KRASK); prolific Cape Ann, Massachusetts etcher, photographer; and author Samuel V. Chamberlain, an honorary member who wrote at least 45 photo-illustrated travel books; painter Emil Albert Gruppé; and post-Secessionist photographer and watercolorist Eleanor Parke Custis.

-Photographic author, publisher, and honorary club member Arthur Hammond won top prize from organizers of the 1939 New York World's Fair for his photo of the fair's icons, the Trylon and Perisphere.
-Architect and author L. Whitney "Whit" Standish, club president, 1939–1942, was an influential honorary member who helped organize its weekly meetings, competitions, educational courses, and newsletter.
-Noted etcher Arthur William Heintzelman, an honorary member, was first keeper of prints of Boston Public Library.
+They include Gloucester (Massachusetts) Fisherman's Memorial sculptor Leonard Craske (KRASK); prolific Cape Ann, Massachusetts etcher, photographer, and author Samuel V. Chamberlain, who wrote at least 45 photo-illustrated travel books; painter Emil Albert Grupp‚; and post-Secessionist photographer and watercolorist Eleanor Parke Custis.
+Photographic author and publisher Arthur Hammond won top prize at the 1939 New York World's Fair for his photo of the fair's icons, the Trylon and Perisphere.
+Architect and author, club president L. Whitney "Whit" Standish, helped organize the club's weekly meetings, competitions, educational courses, and newsletter.
+Noted etcher Arthur William Heintzelman was first keeper of prints of Boston Public Library.
+Chamberlain, Hammond, Standish, and Heintzelman were honorary members.